harrycresswell/harry/content/writing/23-02-17-sleep-on-it/index.md

 It seems absurd to write a note about such a simple idea, but it’s easy to forget the importance of sleep, time and space.
 With very little effort, these three tools combine to give you a fresh perspective on things.
 And, ultimately, help you to identify the most appropriate way to move forward.

 I rarely give these tools enough credit, particularly when it comes to work.

+**7/02/24**: This morning I stumbled upon [Sleep on it](https://37signals.com/34) from 37signals.
+A similar sentiment, summarised far more eloquently than I ever could:

+> The end of the day has a way of convincing you what you’ve done is good, but the next morning has a way of telling you the truth.
+Even if you’re sure, sleep on it.